CiscoDevNet/terraform-provider-fmc/docs/resources/security_intelligence_url_feeds.md

 This resource manages Security Intelligence URL Feeds through bulk operations.

 The following restrictions apply:
+  - Read operations are supported by any tested FMC version
+  - Minimum FMC version for object management (Create/Update/Delete): `7.4`
   - Bulk object creation is not supported by FMC, it will be handled one-by-one
   - Bulk object deletion is not supported by FMC, it will be handled one-by-one
   - Updates are always done one-by-one.